cybertraining-dsc/su21-reu-378/project/index.md

 ## 7. Conclusion

 A convincing but not fake conclusion should summarize what the conclusion of the project is.
+- [ ] State if goal was met, then explain.
+- [ ] Talk about problems experienced/limitations.

 ## 8. Future Work

 Talk about what work will be done in the future.
+- [ ] Work on a model that can be used for children outside of the dataset age range, i.e teenagers (13-19).
+- [ ] Work on model that trains data for children of all colors, i.e people of color.
+- [ ] Continue working on model to achieve accuracy above 95%.

 ## 9. Acknowledgments